 The Coast to Coast walk is a 16km hike across Auckland from Waitematā to Manukau.
-It takes you through landscapes shaped by 600 years of Māori occupation, and through some of our finest natural and built heritage areas, offering panoramic views along the way.
+It takes you through landscapes shaped by the Auckland volcanic field and 600 years of Māori occupation, through some of our finest natural and built heritage areas, offering panoramic views along the way.

 Te Ara Hura